 If you follow my works on Wattpad, you might see that my most read novel (at over 1 million reads) is called 'Beneath: A Slayer Chronicle'.
-It's a story I began when I was sixteen (over a decade ago) after a particularly vivid dream, fueled with an obsession for Twilight and Buffy the Vampire Slayer.
+It's a story I began when I was sixteen (over a decade ago) after a particularly vivid dream, fuelled with an obsession for Twilight and Buffy the Vampire Slayer.
 My first draft of this story was average, as expected of a new writer.
 My second draft, and the one available on Wattpad, is better, though not entirely polished.
 Readers fell in love with it.
 I think I did too, in a new and exciting way.
 Maybe that's why I pumped out four more books in the series.

 Tequila shots are awful.
 Godawful.

-I’m full of regret over the last thirty minutes spent pitched against the liquor table on the back porch of Chloe Stone’s Edwardian mansion, choking down pitiful mouthfuls of the worst alcoholic substance in existence.
+I’m full of regret over the last thirty minutes spent pitched against the liquor table on the back porch of Chloe Stone’s Edwardian mansion, choking down pitiful mouthfuls of the worst alcoholic substance there is.
 My best friend Ally has abandoned me to go flirt with some guy who isn’t her boyfriend, and I don’t care enough about ninety percent of the people here to strike up a conversation with them.
-Tequila seemed a fool-proof method in order to get this night over in a hurry.
+Tequila seemed a fool-proof method in order to get this night over with in a hurry.
 It now feels as though the shots will see me passed out in a perfectly-clipped hedge by the time midnight strikes.

 Someone wraps a bony arm around my shoulder and scares me half to death.
 The shot glass is bumped from my hand and rolls across the walkway, plopping into the pool.

-“Ally – what are you doing?!”
+“Ally—what are you doing?!”

-“Oops, sorry!”
+“Oops.
+Sorry!”
 Ally releases me with a chuckle, stumbling a little.
 “Skye, I just met the absolute cutest guy.
 I mean I love Dylan but … goddamn, he was gorgeous.
 Like dangerously gorgeous.”